putyourlightson/craft-dashboard-begone/README.md

 # Dashboard Begone for Craft CMS

-The Dashboard Begone plugin removes the dashboard and redirects users to entries.
-[Craft CMS](https://craftcms.com/).
+The Dashboard Begone plugin removes the dashboard and redirects users to entries in  [Craft CMS](https://craftcms.com/).

 ## Requirements